 Monitoring of the standards of children's work and of the quality of teaching in history is the responsibility of the history subject leader.
 The work of the history subject leader also involves supporting colleagues in the teaching of history, being informed about current developments in the subject, and providing a strategic lead and direction for the subject in the school.
-The history subject leader gives the head teacher an annual summary report in which s/he evaluates strengths and weaknesses in the subject and indicates areas for further improvement.
-Time is allocated to the history subject leader for monitoring teaching and reviewing children's work.
+The history subject leader gives the headteacher an annual report in which she evaluates the strengths and weaknesses in the subject and indicates areas for further improvement or the need for any further resources.
+The history subject leader has specially-allocated time in which to fulfil this role by reviewing samples of children's work and visiting classes to observe teaching in the subject.